Kafelixon/ScribtVocabFrontend/README.md

-#  - Your New Language Learning Companion
+# Vocapy - Your New Language Learning Companion

 Welcome to Vocapy, an innovative language learning application that transforms the way you learn languages.
 With Vocapy, you're not just memorizing words; you're creating a personalized dictionary that resonates with your unique learning style and interests.